 The University’s doors officially opened Jan.
 15, 1795, but Carolina did not welcome its first student until Feb.
 12. Hinton James Day is celebrated every Feb.
 12 to commemorate the man who walked 170 miles from Wilmington in pursuit of his education.
 Although James found himself to be the only student for some time, more students eventually joined him on campus.
 James graduated from Carolina in 1798; he is noted for having founded the Dialectic Society, which remains active on campus today.
 James’ legacy lives on with our annual celebration and the South Campus residence hall named in his honor.

-This year, we are welcoming Hinton James back to campus for a day of fun activities celebrating the day he first set foot on campus.
+This year on Tuesday, Feb.
+12, we are welcoming Hinton James back to campus for a day of fun activities celebrating the day he first set foot on campus.
 Activities include:

 BoJos at HoJo